Santa Fe police arrest two suspects in Saturday homicide

 Both first-degree murder charges are described as "willful and deliberate."

 McCulley and Apodaca appear to have been romantically involved.
-Both reside at the same house on Jaguar Drive.
+Both live at the same house on Jaguar Drive.

 Details about the incident are still unclear.
 Santa Fe Police Department Chief Paul Joye did not release any information Sunday, saying police are still "processing the scene."
 Though criminal complaints for McCulley and Apodaca were filed Sunday, the documents will not be available until Monday.